Kamshet, Mawal

 Kamshet is a village in India, situated in Mawal taluka of Pune district in the state of Maharashtra.
 It encompasses an area of 242.96 ha.

 Administration

-The village is administrated by a sarpanch, an elected representative who leads a gram panchayat.
+The village is administered by a sarpanch, an elected representative who leads a gram panchayat.
 In 2019, the village was not itself listed as a seat of a gram panchayat, meaning that the local administration was shared with one or more other villages.

 Demographics

 At the 2011 Census of India, the village comprised 163 households.
 The population of 828 was split between 434 males and 394 females.

 Air travel connectivity

 The closest airport to the village is Pune Airport.